FabricLabs/fabric/docs/PROGRAM.md

 the default; wallets SHOULD render `leaves[]` and let operators pick `leafId` when preparing a PSBT.

+**Program → hashlock leaf:** `functions/programTaprootBind.js`
+(`hashlockFromProgramRun`, `composePolicyWithRunHashlock`) attaches a hashlock whose `commitmentHex` is the Machine `runCommitmentHex`.
+That **changes** the P2TR address and L1-enforces the commitment without co-signers on the hashlock path — intentional threat model only.

+**Validator recompute:** federation members SHOULD refuse to sign until `functions/federationValidatorVerify.evaluateValidatorSignGate` passes (epoch digests + reserve conservation + optional `assertMachineRunMatches`).
+Hub Beacon auto-sign and vault PSBT prep call this gate when validators are set.

 1. **1-round (today)** — run Program on Machine → `bindProgramRunToTip` → `buildWithdrawalRequest` copies digests → threshold witnesses + PSBT.
 2. **2–3 round** — federation / challenge–response before the witness is final (Beacon / Federation helpers).
 3. **Scaffold** — `bitcoin-script` `toRedeemScript()` / `OP_CHECKREDEEM` compile stub (not yet a Machine opcode).